blogericg/nextgen-gallery/readme.txt

 * Fixed:   No notification was given when moving or copying images on Manage Gallery
 * Fixed:   PHP warning would be displayed when MediaRSS feature was enabled
 * Fixed:   SimpleLightbox would not use image alttext attribute for titles
+* Fixed:   Uploading zip files containing images with uppercase file extensions would fail to extract any images
 * Fixed:   Uploading images with invalid EXIF would reject the image entirely

 = V3.2.23 - 12.02.2019 =